anderssv/torrent-dock/README.md

 **WARNING:** Just rewrote everything, so it's quite different than it used to be.

-This setup uses (this docker image)[https://github.com/haugene/docker-transmission-openvpn] to launch a Transmission web server to download torrents over VPN.
+This setup uses [https://github.com/haugene/docker-transmission-openvpn](this Docker image) to launch a Transmission web server to download torrents over VPN.
 The Docker image runs continuously, and can be accessed through a browser at http://<your_ip>:9190 .